-Spar Nord's risk density, measured as RWAs as a percentage of total assets, was 55% as of June 2021, reflecting the bank's standardised approach for calculating risk weights.
+Spar Nord's risk density, measured as RWAs as a percentage of total assets, was 51.6% as of June 2022, reflecting the bank's standardised approach for calculating risk weights.
 With its designation as a SIFI, the bank has launched a project to move to the IRB approach to optimise its RWA.
-The effect on the bank's RWA is likely to be significant, and the project is likely to be completed by year-end 2022.
+The effect on the bank's RWAs is likely to be significant, and is projected to be completed within the next 12-18 months.

-Spar Nord's tangible common equity-to-total assets ratio was 8.4% as of June 2021.
+Spar Nord's tangible common equity-to-total assets ratio was 8.5% as of June 2022.
 This compares well with other Nordic and euro area banks, where the average would hover around 5.0%-5.5%.
-While Spar Nord's move to the IRB model for calculating risk weights will likely reduce this ratio, we expect the bank's leverage ratio to remain higher than that of most of its regional peers.
+While Spar Nord's move to the IRB model for calculating risk weights will likely reduce this ratio, we expect the bank's leverage ratio to remain higher than those of most of its regional peers.